 - Make sure you're logged in with the account you use to manage your Business Profile.

-- Click Promote and choose the type of post you want to create.
+- Tap Promote and tap the type of post you want to create.

 - Choose to publish or preview your post.

-- To publish your post: In the top right, click Publish.
+- To publish your post: In the top right, tap Publish.

-- To get a preview of your changes: Click Preview.
-If want to change your post, in the top left, click Back .
+- To get a preview of your changes: Tap Preview.
+If you want to make more changes, in the top left tap Back .
 Edit your draft until it’s ready to publish.

 After you publish your post, we may review it to ensure it meets our posts content policy.